 - Define Scope: Outline the project's boundaries and functionalities.

-- Allocate Resources: Determine the human resources, tools, and technologies needed.
+- Allocate Resources: Choose team members, tools, and technologies.

-- Set Timeline: Develop a realistic project schedule with milestones.
+- Set Timeline: Create a reasonable project timetable including milestones.

-- Outcome: A comprehensive project plan that serves as the blueprint for the entire development journey.
+- Outcome: A comprehensive project plan covering the whole development process.

 Phase 2: Requirements Analysis

-- Objective: Gain a deep understanding of what the software needs to do to be successful.
+- Objective: Understanding what the software needs to succeed.

 - Activities:

-- Scrutinize the gathered information to identify essential features, functionalities, and user stories.
+- Analyze the data to define essential features, functionalities, and user stories.

 Phase 3: Design